Last Updated on January 6th, 2020

 The downside of topical antibiotics such as tetracycline and clinamycin, both of which are sometimes used to treat acne, is that they sometimes cause contact dermatitis—which can be still worse than either impetigo or acne.
-A new skin care product, however, may take care of this concern.
+Plus they contribute to the growing rates of antibiotic-resistant bacteria.
+A new skincare product, however, may take care of both of these concerns.

 The advantage of a minimalist approach to skin treatment is that there is far less risk of skin infection.
-The advantage of a new treatment is that there are no strains of staph or strep bacteria currently resistant to NVC-422, which will probably be on the market in the USA and Europe in 2015.
+Plus, since it’s a new treatment, there are no strains of staph or strep bacteria currently resistant to NVC-422.
+Research on NVC-422 and impetigo is in phase 2 as of February 2019, so hopefully, it will be available on the market soon.

-While it’s definitely not the best choice, Neomycin is still the most commonly used treatment for impetigo world-wide.
-It’s better than nothing but sometimes it has no effect all.
+While it’s definitely not the best choice, Neomycin is still the most commonly used treatment for impetigo worldwide.
+It’s better than nothing but sometimes it has no effect at all.
 At the doctor’s office, you are more likely to be offered: